xorJane/mpibind/tutorials/gmis25/module2.md

 For contrast, repeat the above using the file `tioga.xml`.

-How many hardware threads are there per node on Tioga and RZAdams?
+How many hardware threads are there per node on RZAdams and Tioga?

 **A)** 192 & 128